geoloqi/Geoloqi-Android-Geonotes/README.md

 "Create project from existing source."
 Name the project "ActionBarSherlock" and click finish.

-Next, right-click on the parent project Geoloqi-Android-Official and select "Preferences."
+Next, right-click on the parent project Geoloqi-Android-Geonotes and select "Preferences."
 Navigate to the "Android" section in the sidebar.
 If necessary, add the new "ActionBarSherlock" project as a library to the "Library" section near the bottom.